fassko/fassko.github.io/_posts/2019-10-20-apple-passkit.md

 Passes can have different visual appearance:

-* `boardingPass` - pass for flight, train, bus or any other type of transit
+* `boardingPass` - pass for a flight, train, bus or any other type of transit
-* `coupon` - coupons, special offers or discount
+* `coupon` - coupons, special offers or discounts
 * 	`eventTicket` - pass to enter any kind of event
 * 	`storeCard` - loyalty card style
 * 	`generic` - style appropriate for any pass

 Wallet app is using different layout to each of these styles.
-It is much easier for your users to distinguish passes and find the right now faster.
+It is much easier for your users to distinguish passes and find the right one faster.

 ## Creating passes